Ireland: Sports

 Gaelic football is the most popular sport in Ireland in terms of match attendance and community involvement, with about 2,600 clubs on the island.
 In 2003 it represented 34% of total sports attendances at events in Ireland and abroad, followed by hurling at 23%, soccer at 16% and rugby at 8%.
 The All-Ireland Football Final is the most watched event in the sporting calendar.
 Soccer is the most widely played team game on the island and the most popular in Northern Ireland.

 Other sporting activities with the highest levels of playing participation include swimming, golf, aerobics, cycling, and billiards/snooker.
 Many other sports are also played and followed, including boxing, cricket, fishing, greyhound racing, handball, hockey, horse racing, motor sport, show jumping and tennis.

 The island fields a single international team in most sports.
 One notable exception to this is association football, although both associations continued to field international teams under the name "Ireland" until the 1950s.
 The sport is also the most notable exception where the Republic of Ireland and Northern Ireland field separate international teams.
 Northern Ireland has produced two World Snooker Champions.

+Ireland is ranked 10th in the ICC Men's Test Team Rankings 2025 with a rating of 30.